nwchemgit/nwchem-wiki/EMSL_Arrows.md

 solvation types are available with the Gaussian DFT, MP2 and CCSD(T) programs.
 ```
--       COSMO            -- The COSMO solvation model of Klampt and Shuurman
+-       COSMO            -- The COSMO solvation model of Klampt and Shuurman (solvent=water)

--       COSMO-SMD   -- The extended Minnesota COSMO solvation model of Cramer et al.
+-       COSMO-SMD           -- The extended Minnesota COSMO solvation model of Cramer et al. (solvent=water)

 -       COSMO-SMD:solvent   -- where the solvent keyword is from Table of SMD solvent names below